SolChaos/WHSTechNotes/journal.md

 2:First off, a vpn that is actually trusted and works.
 3:For me, not really as I know better than to do something like that.
 4:You could have a complex password or login for your very important data or antivirus,while allowing the data you want spread and shown be only that.

+# November 12, 2024
+1:Many companies have released games, movies, and shows recently, this relates to us because; alright I'ma be real, there's not really a good way to say these events relate to us that much, overall not many events relate to us besides it coming from a bunch of developers and creators.
+2:On how these could improve is, well so far, most of it has been good and continue to be as long as they know what they are doing.
+Plus technology will continue to evolve so much and that's it, bye.